poorsquinky/resume/resume.md

 ----------------

 Application Development
+- Full stack application development in Python
-- Python, JavaScript, C, C#, Bash, Ruby, Perl, many others
+- Many programming languages including JavaScript, C, C#, Bash, Ruby, Perl
 - Robust, scalable, and maintainable application architecture
 - Knowledgeable with legacy architectures and how to bring them up to standard
+- Familiar with ML (model generation and training) and MLOps (operationalization) practices

 Cloud Computing
 - Heavy experience with public clouds (AWS) and private clouds (OpenStack).